jjoshm/azubiheft-api/README.md

 Feel free to fork, star, or contribute to this repository.
 For any bugs or feature requests, please open a new issue.

 ---

-This README uses a mix of emojis for better visualization, mentions the original project (since your repo is a fork), provides a clear and simple installation and usage guide, and is organized into appropriate sections.
-Make sure to adjust the link placeholder (`path_to_logo_if_any.png`) if you have a logo or simply remove it if not.